lidofinance/steth-price-feed/specification.md

 # stETH price feed specification

 The feed is used to fetch stETH/ETH pair price in a safe manner.
-By "safe" we mean that the price should be expensive to manipulate in any direction, e.g. using flash loans or sandwich attacks.
+By "safe" we mean that the price should be expensive to significantly manipulate in any direction, e.g. using flash loans or sandwich attacks.

 The feed should initially interface with two contracts: